tsebomoss/pdsnd_github/README.md

 The projected created on September 4th 2022

 ### Project Title
-Exploring Bikeshare Data Using Python
+Bikeshare Data Exploration Using Python Programming

 ### Description
 The project allows a user to explore the first 6 months of bikeshare use in the cities of Washington Dc, Chicago and New York and allows the user to filter the data based on time.